csBlueChip/FlipperZero_plugin_howto/README.md

 * `flash_usb` is used to install JUST the firmware<br/>
 * `flash_usb_full` also installs the "resources" (images and such)<br/>

-Be aware that since the introdcution of FAP, Applications are Resources (in the same way that Images are Resources).
+Be aware that since the introduction of FAP, Applications are Resources (in the same way that Images are Resources).

 # After the devkit is installed
 Assuming your devkit is in: `~/flipperZero/official/`<br/>